 The tasks of Luftflotte II included the total destruction of Soviet air power in the very first days of the war, the winning of total air supremacy, and the provision of 'flying artillery' support for the ground forces in general and the fast-moving armoured forces in particular.

-Air defence of the most important possible targets within the West Front’s boundaries was the responsibility of the Western Air Defense Zone.
+Air defence of the most important possible targets within the West Front’s boundaries was the responsibility of the Western Air Defence Zone.

 The Western Special Military District also controlled the 4th and 8th Armoured Train Divisions.
 By 1938 three more fortified areas were built, and within the Western Special Military District the Polotsk, Minsk, Mozyr and Slutsk fortified areas had 876 permanent defensive structures, while by 1 June 1941 the Grodno, Osovetsky, Zambruvsky and Brest-Litovsk fortified areas had about 200 fully armed permanent defensive structures, 193 protected firing positions (buried MS-1 obsolete light tanks) and 909 field fortifications.